webofdata/specification-archived/specification.md

 GET /query?connected-to=&lt;uri&gt;?by=&lt;uri&gt; =&gt; returns a list of subject representations that are connected with the given subject by incoming references of the specified property name.
 </pre>

 TODO: Add some examples here.
 Add support for paging.
+Add swagger definitions.

 ### Subject Representation